eapesa/jenkins-integration/README.md

 * [2020-08-19] Jenkins integration 001
 * [2020-08-19] Jenkins integration 002: for testing PR as webhook trigger
 * [2020-08-19] Jenkins integration 003: for testing if modification in comments would trigger
+* [2020-08-19] Jenkins integration 004: testing simultaneous trigger for push and pr change